teamputtygen/hn-docs/docs/getting-started/activation.rst

    :alt: Nuvla sign in/up page
    :align: center

-2. On this page, HNSciCloud users shall select *"Sign In with OIDC"* (which stands for OpenID Connect) and select their realm (or tenant), as shown in the figure below.
+2. On this page, HNSciCloud users shall select *"HNSciCloud Federated Login"* and select their realm (or tenant), as shown in the figure below.

 .. image:: ../images/nuvlaLoginMethods.png
    :alt: Nuvla login methods page